What does “kansha” mean in Japanese?

 - kansha – 感謝 (かんしゃ) : a noun meaning ‘appreciation’, ‘thanks’, or ‘gratitude’ in Japanese.

 Native speakers use this noun to refer to their feelings of gratitude in Japanese.
-So, the usage of this noun is very similar to those the English ones above, I think.
+So, the usage of this noun is very similar to those of the English ones written above, I think.

 The definition and meanings are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-- 謝 : a kanji character widely used in Japanese words related to ‘apology’ or ‘appreciation’.
+- 謝 : a kanji character widely used to mean ‘apology’ or ‘appreciation’ in Japanese.

-From these two kanji characters, we can understand that “kansha” literally means a sense of appreciation in Japanese.
-So, what the kanji characters express is completely in line with the meanings.
+From these two kanji characters, we can understand that “kansha” literally means a ‘sense of appreciation’ in Japanese.
+What the kanji characters express is completely in line with the actual meanings, I think.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “kansha” through the detailed kanji check above.

-Then, let me explain how to use “kansha” through the example sentence below.
+So far, I’ve explained the definition and meanings of “kansha” together with its kanji characters.
+Then, let me explain how to use it through the example sentence below.

 Example #1: how to say “gratitude” in Japanese